zac7777/Entropy/Entropy/Sets/Spells/Summon Undead.md

 ---

-*Commanding Stance:* 2 AP, challenges targeting creatures you summoned with this spell have a 2 higher minimum until end of turn
+*Commanding Stance:* 2 AP, challenges targeting creatures you summoned with this spell have a 2 higher minimum until the end of this creatures next turn

 ---
 *Horror, disgust, smell, these creatures can force distress to any creature that happens to be their target, they fail to create as much damage*